slipstream/SlipStreamDocumentation/docs/tutorials/ss/data-management-model.rst

    Data Access Process

-The process for creating data objects is similarly easy:
+The process for **creating data objects** is similarly easy:

  1) Create ExternalObject resource in SlipStream,
  2) Request a pre-signed upload URL,
  3) Upload the data, and
  4) Mark the ExternalObject as "ready".

+Here, the explicit state change of the object to "ready" allows the owner of the object to indicate when the object is ready for consumption by others.

-Deleting an object is a single step process.
+**Deleting an object** is a single step process that synchonizes the deletion of the metadata and the actual object within the S3 storage.

 Object Metadata
 ---------------